FirasMoalla/chatbot/README.md

 # Part 1: Build a PHP Chatbot app on IBM Cloud

-## 1. Build & Deploy a PHP app

-Log into your IBM Cloud account and navigate to the `Cloud Foundary Apps` by clicking here.

-Click on `PHP`.

-Write a unique application name in the `App name` field then click on `Create` to build and deploy the PHP application on IBM Cloud.

-## 2. Clone the sample app
+## 1. Clone the sample PHP app

-Now you're ready to start working with the PHP application.
 Clone the following repo and change your directory to where the sample application is located.
   ```
 git clone https://github.com/FirasMoalla/chatbot-php
 cd chatbot-php
   ```

-## 3. Run the app locally
+## 2. Run the app locally

 Install dependencies
 ```